noelkim/Brainbay.RickAndMorty/README.md

 ```
   This overcomes the limitation of EF in-memory option being non-relational database.

-Original .Net API from Carlj28 comes with test project.
-This is modified with below points.
+Original .Net API from Carlj28 comes with a test project.
+This is modified as below.
-* [FluentAssertions](https://fluentassertions.com/) is used to improve the assert statement readability as below.
+* [FluentAssertions](https://fluentassertions.com/) is used to improve the assert statement readability.
 ```csharp

             // ASSERT